Members of the Founding Fathers Group

 Ketu * kavandha-karaka * chidra-karaka

-Ketu in Bhava-4 if Professor Rahu occupies 10, the native is rarely at home due to Rahu-related ambitions for high visibility social privilege.
-For periods of time in mid-life, Jefferson was gone from home for years at a time due to his diplomatic and governance assignments.
+Ketu in Bhava-4 = one is rarely at home due to Rahu-10-related ambitions for high visibility social privilege.
+For extended periods of time in mid-life, TJ was gone from home for years without relief, due to his diplomatic and governance assignments.

 Thomas Jefferson Memorial in Washington, D.C.

-Barbara Pijan Lama Jyotishavidya Vedic Astrology Surya Sun Chandra Moon Mangala Mars Budha Mercury Guru Jupiter Zukra Venus Shani Saturn Rahu Ketu Graha Planets Dasha Timeline Nakshatra Navamsha Marriage Children Wealth Career Spirituality Wisdom Cycles of Lightbody-liftoff Death and Rebirth
+Barbara Pijan Lama Jyotishavidya Vedic Astrology Surya Sun Chandra Moon Mangala Mars Budha Mercury Guru Jupiter Zukra Venus Shani Saturn Rahu Ketu Graha Planets Dasha Timeline Nakshatra Navamsha Marriage Children Wealth Career Spirituality Wisdom Cycles of re-Death and re-Birth

 The information on barbarapijan.com , including all readings and reports, is provided for educational purposes only.
 Wishing you every happiness and continuing success in studies!